gotthardp/lorawan-server/doc/Configuration.md

 echo -e "Authorization: Basic `echo -n gw:123 | base64`\r" > tc.key
 ```

-When using `wss` (with or without authentication), create in the gateway also a
+When using `wss://` (with or without authentication), create in the gateway also a
 `tc.trust` file with a content of the `certfile` used in the server `http_admin_listen_ssl`
 configuration.
 For example, copy your "cert.pem" to the gateway and rename it
 to `tc.trust`.